 Studies On Wet and Dry Macular Degeneration Prevention with Omega-3

-How To Cure Macular Degeneration – Is Fish Oil An Effective Macular Degeneration Supplement?
+How To Cure AMD – Is Fish Oil An Effective Macular Degeneration Supplement?

 Now that we’ve seen that higher intakes of omega-3 in your diet reduce macular degeneration risk, and can also slow its progress, what effect does adding a highly concentrated omega-3 supplement have on the disease?

-There have so far been 3 long term studies on the effects of supplementing omega-3 fish oil on Macular degeneration.
-There is a clear pattern of the effectiveness of omega-3, depending on the dose of omega-3 that the study participants were given.
+There have so far been 3 long-term studies on the effects of supplementing omega-3 fish oil on Macular degeneration.
+There is a clear pattern of the effectiveness of omega-3 and macular degeneration treatment, depending on the dose of omega-3 that the study participants were given.
 The more omega-3 you take the better the results.

-The first study in May 2013 gave participants a relatively small dose of 650mg EPA per day and 350 mg DHA per day for a total of 1 gram of omega-3.
+The first study in May 2013 gave participants a relatively small dose of 650mg eicosapentaenoic acid (EPA) per day and 350 mg docosahexaenoic acid (DHA) per day for a total of 1 gram of omega-3.
 The study participants continued to take this dose for between 4 and 5 years.
 The authors of the study found that this dosage of omega-3 did not slow or reduce the risk of progression to the advanced stage of macular degeneration (5).

 The 3rd study used a much larger dose of 3.4 grams of EPA and 1.6 grams of DHA for a total daily dose of 5 grams of omega-3 per day.
 This study lasted just 6 months.
-However, after eyesight testing, 100% of the study participants achieved a significant improvement in their eyesight!
+However, after eyesight testing, 100% of the study participants affected by dry AMD achieved a significant improvement in their eyesight!

-If you currently are suffering from dry AMD and are looking for an extremely high-quality omega-3 fish oil with a very high-quality DHA component please check out our Ultra Pure Omega-3.
+If you currently are suffering from dry AMD and are looking for an extremely high-quality omega-3 fish oil with a very high-quality DHA component please check out our Ultra Pure Omega-3 Fatty Acids supplement.
 We recommend starting with a daily 3 capsule serving.

 Other Supplements and Vitamins For Macular Degeneration

 The AREDS study (8) and the AREDS study 2 (5), have also identified other antioxidants and minerals that can prevent the development of macular degeneration to advanced levels.
-The 2nd AREDS study identified that the following vitamins and minerals (and dosages) that they found can reduce the risk of advanced AMD by 25% and reduced the risk of vision loss by 19%.
+The 2nd AREDS study identified that the following vitamins and minerals (and dosages) can reduce the risk of advanced AMD and vision loss.

 - 500 mg of vitamin C